magujun/javafx-minepark/README.md

 **NOTE:** You will need to download the javaFX libs to run the application.

-The following commands are an example for a GNU/Linux x86_64 environment.
+The following commands are an example for a GNU/Linux x86_64 environment (Debian-based).
 ```
     - sudo apt-get install unzip
     - mkdir tmp/